 While not everyone who uses marijuana becomes addicted, when a user begins to seek out and take the drug compulsively, that person is said to be dependent or addicted to the drug.

 Some frequent, heavy users of marijuana develop a tolerance for it.
 Tolerance means that the user needs larger doses of the drug to get the same desired results that he or she used to get from smaller amounts.

 Recreational Use of Cannabis (Marijuana)

 In 2012, voters in Colorado and Washington state passed initiatives legalizing marijuana for adults 21 and older under state law.
-In November 2014, the voters in the states of Alaska and Oregon, as well as Washington, D.C okayed recreational use of pot.
+In November 2014, the voters in the states of Alaska and Oregon, as well as Washington, D.C okayed recreational use of marijuana.
 It is important to note that the federal government still considers cannabis a dangerous drug and that the illegal distribution and sale of marijuana is a serious crime.
 Under the Controlled Substances Act (CSA), marijuana is still considered a Schedule 1 drug.
 Cultivation and distribution of marijuana are felonies; possession for personal use is a misdemeanor; possession of “paraphernalia” is also illegal.
 Cultivating 100 plants or more carries a mandatory minimum sentence of five years according to federal statutes.

 That being said, it is unlikely that the federal government is interested in pursuing individuals complying with state-mandated regulations surrounding legalized cannabis for recreational use, although the CSA law still gives them authority to do so.

 The Department of Justice (DOJ) has attempted to clarify this issue.
 On August 29, 2013, the DOJ issued guidance to Federal prosecutors concerning marijuana enforcement under the CSA.
 The DOJ is focused on priorities, such as: